peteroupc/peteroupc.github.io/bernsupp.md

     must have non-negative coefficients, once the polynomials are rewritten in Bernstein form and elevated to degree _n_.

 The consistency requirement ensures that the upper polynomials "decrease" and the lower polynomials "increase".
-Unfortunately, the reverse is not true in general; even if the upper polynomials "decrease" and the lower polynomials "increase" to _f_, this does not mean that the scheme will ensure consistency.
+Unfortunately, the reverse is not true in general; even if the upper polynomials "decrease" and the lower polynomials "increase" to _f_, this does not ensure the consistency requirement by itself.
 Examples of this fact are shown in the section "[**Schemes That Don't Work**](#Schemes_That_Don_t_Work)" later in this document.

 In this document, **fbelow**(_n_, _k_) and **fabove**(_n_, _k_) mean the _k_<sup>th</sup> coefficient for the lower or upper degree-_n_ polynomial in Bernstein form, respectively, where _k_ is an integer in the interval \[0, _n_\].